Hello, my friends!

 If you're looking for easy options, I'd only check out VRBO if you strike out on Airbnb.
 VRBO isn't much (if any) cheaper and they have fewer options.

 If the easiest options mentioned above strike you as too expensive, the next place I'd check out is Facebook.
-There are a couple groups that you can join where apartment rentals and rooms are updated regularly.
+There are a couple groups that you can join where available apartments and rooms are updated regularly.

 3. Habitaciones, Chapinero Bogota (do some research on Chapinero first to decide if you'd like to apartment hunt there)